Bugfix update for AmigaOS Workbench 3.1 (40.43) from Hyperion Entertainment:

 AmigaOS update: Further details to AmigaOS 3.1.4 from amiga-news.de, March 29, 2018:

-- The update will include a new version of "DiskDoktor" which "examine the contents of the volume, looking for defects and copying the contents of the directory tree to a different volume."
+- The update will include a new version of "DiskDoctor" which "examine the contents of the volume, looking for defects and copying the contents of the directory tree to a different volume."
 Large volumes and long file names are supported.
-The new version of DiskDoktor only requires one megabyte dealing with a one gigabyte partition, and eight megabytes for an eight gigabyte partition.
+The new version of DiskDoctor only requires 1MB dealing with a 1GB partition, and 8MB for an 8GB partition.

 - A replacement for the CD filesystem CDFS: A backport of the CD file system of of AmigaOS 4 (currently without supporting mixed-mode CDs, UDF, HFS and HFS-plus) which supports the new mount options "NoNSD", "DirectSCSI" and "SuperFloppy".
 Besides, "Mask", "Maxtransfer" and "BufMemType" are honoured.

 - "CrossDOS now also supports long file names, FAT32, FAT24 and FAT16."
-CrossDOS as well as the new CDFS now are multithreaded, that means they do not freeze the Workbench any longer while working.
+CrossDOS as well as the new CDFS now are multithreaded; that means they do not freeze Workbench any longer while working.

-- Obviously the Workbench developed by Olaf Barthel from AmigaOS 3.5+ is used—or at least part of it: Thomas Richter mentioned that replacements for the prefs programs of Workbench and ASL have to be used since Reaction was removed.
+- Obviously, Workbench as developed by Olaf Barthel from AmigaOS 3.5+ is used—or at least part of it: Thomas Richter mentioned that replacements for the prefs programs of Workbench and ASL have to be used since ReAction was removed.